sds4sg/course_work/ReadMe.md

 ## Folder structure

-The repository has a structure prepared for 12 lessons and an assignment.
+The repository has a structure prepared for all the lessons and an assignment.
 Please stick to the structure as it will greatly help evaluation.

 ## Issues